SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/find-screen.md

 ---
-uid: help-en-find-dialog
+uid: help-en-find-screen
-title: Find dialog
+title: Find screen
-description: Find dialog
+description: Find screen
 author: SuperOffice RnD
-so.date: 02.27.2023
+so.date: 03.08.2023
 keywords: search, find
 so.topic: howto
 language: en
 ---

-# Use the Find screen
+# The Find screen

 To search for records and data in SuperOffice CRM, use the **Find** screen.

+There are effectively no limits to what you can search for in SuperOffice CRM.
+At the end of this section, we have included examples to provide you with tips on searching.

 > [!NOTE]
 > If you have a licence for SuperOffice Integration Server, you can search for products in existing quotes.
 If you have a licence for SuperOffice Service, you can search for requests.